Teacher Fellowship Program 2022

 What does it involve?

-- Lead a Teacher Inquiry Group of up to 18 teachers across Independent schools
+- Lead a Teacher Inquiry Group in their school

-- Access two days of professional learning in leadership, team development, inquiry and adult learning
+- Participate in professional learning sessions focusing on leadership, team development, inquiry and adult learning.

 What are the benefits?